akka/akka/akka-docs/src/main/paradox/general/actor-systems.md

 them.
- * If one actor carries very important data (i.e. its state shall not be lost if avoidable), this actor should source out any possibly dangerous sub-tasks to children it supervises and handles failures of these children as appropriate.
+ * If one actor carries very important data (i.e. its state shall not be lost if avoidable), this actor should source out any possibly dangerous sub-tasks to children it supervises and handle failures of these children as appropriate.
 Depending on the nature of the requests, it may be best to create a new child for each request, which simplifies state management for collecting the replies.
 This is known as the “Error Kernel Pattern” from